ezEngine/docs/docs/materials/materials-overview.md

 # Materials

 *Materials* are used to define the visual properties of rendered objects.
 Materials specify what [shader (TODO)](../graphics/shaders/shaders-overview.md) to use to render an object and they allow you to configure that shader.
 Most commonly you select which [textures](../graphics/textures-overview.md) to use.
-The most common use case for materials is through [meshes (TODO)](../graphics/meshes/meshes-overview.md).
+The most common use case for materials is through [meshes](../graphics/meshes/meshes-overview.md).
 Each sub-mesh can have its own material.

 ![Material editor](media/material-editor.jpg)